helloscoopa/run-cache/README.md

 # Run~time~Cache

-RunCache is a dependency nil, light-weight in-memory caching library for JavaScript and TypeScript that allows you to cache `string` values with optional time-to-live (TTL) settings.
+RunCache is a dependency nil, lightweight runtime caching library for JavaScript and TypeScript that allows you to cache `string` values with optional time-to-live (TTL) settings.
 It also supports caching values generated from asynchronous functions and provides methods to refetch them on demand.

 ## Features